NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-bar-chart.md

     ```typescript
     [yAxis] = 'True' OR [yAxis] = 'False'
     ```
-- **Legends (Boolean):** It display category of data that is used in plotting the stacked vertical bar chart.
+- **Legends (Boolean):** It displays the category of data that is used in plotting the stacked vertical bar chart.
 If it is true, it shows the legends otherwise it does not show.
 - **[xAxisLabel] (String):** It gives the name to the x-axis.
 For example,
     ```typescript
     [xAxisLabel] = "Types of services"